 The ongoing Covid-19 pandemic is expanding her own understanding and practice of spiritual listening.
 The isolation and enhanced need for connection put the sacredness of listening in a unique context for Kay.
 She sees the inability to gather in person as an extension of the ongoing need for “finding ways to communicate differently”.
 Even while recognizing the hardships of the pandemic, she views this struggle as a fountainhead of opportunity for “learning to tune in to the hive – where we connect telepathically, without depending on time and space”.
 This is “a season of not knowing” -- when the answer to so many questions is I don’t know.
 She believes new grounds are opening to practice being present in the moment, to listen with patience.

-Kay lives in Laguna Niguel, California where she is often visited by her seven children and ten grandchildren.
+Kay lives in Long Beach, California, and enjoys keeping in touch with her seven children and ten grandchildren.

 Please join us in conversation with this gifted practitioner of the creative force of listening.